Multi-Token Prediction via Self-Distillation: Extended Results

 \subsection{Performance over the course of training.}

-In \cref{fig:dynamics-flagship-l3-gsm,fig:dynamics-flagship-q3-gsm} we present the evaluation performance and acceleration on the GSM8K benchmark over the course of $\sim 100,000$ training iterations for our L3.1-8B-Magpie based and Qwen3-4B-Inst-2507 based MTP models respectively.
-We find that when evaluating the models under the \textit{Static} scheme at various values of $k$, performance is inversely proportional to the value of $k$.
+In \cref{fig:dynamics-flagship-l3-gsm,fig:dynamics-flagship-q3-gsm} we present the evaluation performance and acceleration on the GSM8K benchmark over the course of $\sim 100,000$ training iterations for our L3.1-8B-Magpie based and Q3-4B-Inst-2507 based MTP models respectively to accompany the performance vs. acceleration pareto plots in \cref{fig:dynamics-flagship-l3-q3-gsm-scatter}.
+We show the same dynamics and performance vs. acceleration pareto plots for both models but for the BBH evaluation task in \cref{fig:dynamics-flagship-l3-bbh,fig:dynamics-flagship-q3-bbh,fig:dynamics-flagship-l3-q3-bbh-scatter} We find that when evaluating the models under the \textit{Static} scheme at various values of $k$, performance is inversely proportional to the value of $k$.
 We also observe that both performance and acceleration stabilize by the halfway point.
 Note that we report an initial acceleration factor $< k$ for Static schemes in some cases because when untrained, the model often emits a stop token within the first $k$ token window, truncating the sequence.

 The \textit{ConfAdapt} scheme is visualized on the same axes as the Static scheme by computing the average $k$ value that was chosen by the heuristic across all decoding steps over all the generations in the evaluation.
 We present the results across a sweep of confidence thresholds for each model and benchmark.
 We observe that the ConfAdapt schemes are pareto optimal, achieving significant acceleration factors of $>3\times$ without degrading accuracy very much.
 At more aggressive settings using more permissive confidence thresholds, the acceleration factors are as high as $5\times$ but cause a more significant reduction in accuracy.